Transitional cell carcinoma (ureter)

-Transitional cell carcinoma of the ureter are uncommon compared to similar tumors elsewhere along the urinary tract but are nonetheless the most common primary tumor of the ureter.
+Transitional cell carcinoma (TCC) of the ureter, also called urothelial cell carcinoma (UCC) of the ureter, are uncommon compared to similar tumors elsewhere along the urinary tract but are nonetheless the most common primary tumor of the ureter.

 Epidemiology of transitional cell carcinomas of the renal pelvis are similar to those of the rest of the urinary tract: please refer to TCCs of urinary tract for further details.

 Clinical presentation is relatively non-specific, most frequently consisting of hematuria and/or flank pain due to obstructive hydronephrosis.
 Clots may cause renal colic and mimic ureterolithiasis.

-The ureter is the least common location for transitional cell carcinoma (TCC) of the urinary tract, 2-3 times less common that TCC of the renal pelvis and 100 times less common that TCC of the bladder.
+The ureter is the least common location for transitional cell carcinoma (TCC) of the urinary tract, 2-3 times less common than TCC of the renal pelvis, and 100 times less common than transitional cell carcinoma of the bladder.
 It accounts for only 1% of all upper urinary tract malignancies 1.

 The distal ureter is more frequently affected, presumably due to greater stasis 3,4: